 During email outreach, going in blind was just not going to cut it.
 After all, you’re the one stepping out with unsolicited messages, so you have to be extremely precise, tactful, and informative.
 Our strategy involved:

 - Targeting.
-Our lead research teams gathered and organized a lead database.
+Our business lead research teams gathered and organized a lead database.
 All prospects were broken down into segments, from A-tier to C-tier.
 It allowed us to get our priorities straight and understand where to focus our efforts.
 Mostly, our lead lists included contacts harvested from the client’s conferences and leads we researched from scratch.
 For BioSistemika, we targeted CEOs, VPs of Engineering, CIOs, CTOs across Italy, Germany, the Netherlands, the United States, Sweden, Switzerland, France, and the United Kingdom.